 - Smile and have an air of confidence, not arrogance.
 Greet the interviewer in a friendly manner when you sit down.

 The visa officer is the person in charge of interviewing you and determining whether you’re eligible for the visa.
-Some of the questions you’re likely to get from the visa officer include:

 - Why do you want to study in Canada?